lmondada/dphil-thesis/content/02_quantum/05_need_help.md

-Meanwhile, these "cycles" of error detection and correction are under strict latency constraints: idling qubits waiting for corrections to be applied will accumulate new errors that must themselves be corrected---in other words, we must be capable of detecting and correcting for errors faster than they are being introduced.
+Meanwhile, these "cycles" of error detection and correction are under strict latency constraints: idling qubits waiting for corrections to be applied will accumulate new errors that must themselves be corrected---for error correction to be workable, we must be capable of detecting and correcting for errors faster than they are being introduced.
 The entire error correction cycle just described can be summarised by the following diagram:

 <!-- prettier-ignore-start -->
 ```goat